ralphascott/UKGE24_wpc_census_summaries/README.md

 For Scotland (for which there are currently limited measures), these are taken from the Scotland's Census website's custom dataset tool: https://www.scotlandscensus.gov.uk/search-the-census#/location/topics

+The file also integrates:

+1. the 2024 UK General Election results file produced by the House of Commons Library: https://commonslibrary.parliament.uk/research-briefings/cbp-10009/

-The file also integrates the notional 2019 General Election results for the new boundaries produced by Colin Rallings and Michael Thrasher: https://downloads.bbc.co.uk/news/nol/shared/spl/xls_spreadsheets/results_spreadsheet.ods
+2. the notional 2019 General Election results for the new boundaries produced by Colin Rallings and Michael Thrasher: https://downloads.bbc.co.uk/news/nol/shared/spl/xls_spreadsheets/results_spreadsheet.ods

-And the notional 2016 EU referendum results for the new boundaries produced by Chris Hanretty: https://docs.google.com/spreadsheets/d/1mtph-ml7CYVoeEUIc1g_IbOvbiZMa_ezRGQlHQoCpF4/edit?gid=341382343#gid=341382343
+3. the notional 2016 EU referendum results for the new boundaries produced by Chris Hanretty: https://docs.google.com/spreadsheets/d/1mtph-ml7CYVoeEUIc1g_IbOvbiZMa_ezRGQlHQoCpF4/edit?gid=341382343#gid=341382343

+4. the notional 2014 Scottish independence referendum results for the new boundaries produced by Marta Miori: https://doi.org/10.48420/26340568

+## Version history

+**Version 1.1**

+- Added 2024 results for HoC library file.
+- Added Miori ScotRef notionals.
+- Updated ONS codes for some Scottish constituencies, so that these are now based on those in HoC Library file (thanks to David Jeffrey for the heads up on these).

+**Version 1.0**

+- Created file, incorporating 2019 notionals, Census summaries and Hanretty EU ref vote estimates at 2024 boundaries.